GA-Gamesdev/projectwebformer/README.md

-it will be released on the G.A games website, when its done, the first official beta will probably be released with the website.
+it will be released on the G.A games website, when its done, the first official beta will probably be released with the website. the pc and mac versions will be on itch.io